Wouldn’t it be great if you could go camping in Sedona for free?

 Roughly 200 designated dispersed campsites are spread across eight dispersed camping areas.
 Five of these (Nolan, Greasy Spoon, Cockscomb, Windmill, and Surprise) are located along Loy Butte Road itself while the other three (Rockview, Javelina, and Angel Valley) are scattered around the nearby area.

-In my opinion, all but the smallest RVs and trailers should stick to one of the first two dispersed camping areas (Surprise and Windmill), although I have seen big rigs make it farther in.
+Loy Butte Road is fairly well-maintained, aside from moderate washboarding, and doesn’t require high-clearance.
+RVs and trailers should stick to the first two designated areas (Surprise and Windmill), although I have seen big rigs make it farther in.

 More Info: